appserver-io/appserver/README.md

 interesting approach we support out-of-the-box, when you think about the architecture of your software.

-First introduced by Bertram Meyer in connection with his design of the Eiffel programming language, Design-by-Contract allows you to define formal, precise and verifiable interface specifications of software components.
+First introduced by Bertrand Meyer in connection with his design of the Eiffel programming language, Design-by-Contract allows you to define formal, precise and verifiable interface specifications of software components.